 However, if you don’t have an instant pot, the good news is you can convert this Instant Pot chili recipe into a slow cooker recipe.
 Tips for how to do it in the post.
 Get the recipe.

 - 2 1/2 tsp baking powder

-- 1 tsp kosher salt
+- 1 tsp sea salt

 - 1 egg

-- 1 cup milk
+- 1 cup unsweetened almond milk

 - Preheat oven to 400 degrees.

-- In a separate, smaller mixing bowl, combine the wet ingredients (egg, milk, oil and creamed corn).
-Add wet ingredients to the dry ingredients and mix well.
-Try not to over-mix, however.
+- In a separate, smaller mixing bowl, combine the wet ingredients (egg, honey, almond milk, coconut oil and corn).

-- Bake 20-25 minutes, or until an inserted toothpick or knife to the center of the cornbread comes out clean.
+- Bake 16-18 minutes, or until an inserted toothpick or knife to the center of the cornbread comes out clean.